Examples for the standard conjecture of Hodge type: Preliminaries

-Hence, $M_{\langle I \rangle}$ contains a Tate class if and only if $\#I$ is even and $\prod_{i \in I} \pi_i = q^{\# I/2}$ where $q$ is the cardinal of the residue field of $R$. \end{remark} \begin{definition}[Exotic submotives] Let $\mathcal A$ be an abelian scheme over $S = \mathcal O_K$ with $K$ a $p$-adic field (or $S=k_0$ a finite field) and $\Spec (k) \to S$ be a geometric point of $S$ with $k = \overline \bF_p$.
-For a submotive $M$ of $\frk h( \mathcal A)$ in $\CHM(S)_{\bQ}$, we will say that $M$ is an \textit{exotic submotive} of $\frk h(\mathcal A)$, or just an exotic motive if $\mathcal A$ is clear in the context, if $R_\ell (M) \subset H^\star(\mathcal A \times_S k, \Ql)$ contains only exotic Tate classes.
-Equivalently, $M$ is exotic if it is made of Tate classes, and if there is no Lefschetz classes of $\mathcal A$ in $R_\ell (M)$. \end{definition} In this definition, everything is independent of $\ell$ by \cite[Proposition 6.8]{anc21}. \begin{remark} The decomposition provided by \Cref{motive_decomposition} is not orthogonal for the intersection product.
+\begin{remark} The decomposition provided by \Cref{motive_decomposition} is not orthogonal for the intersection product.
 But we can introduce another product $\langle,\rangle_{1, \rm mot}^{\otimes 2n}$, for which the decomposition is orthogonal \cite[Proposition 6.7]{anc21}.
 Moreover, we know how to compare these two pairings on $\mathcal P^n(A)$: they are equal up to multiplication by a positive scalar \cite[Lemma 5.3]{anc21}.
-Hence, it is sufficient to prove the standard conjecture of Hodge type for $M_{\langle I \rangle}$'s separatly, for more details, see \cite[\S 5-\S 6]{anc21}. \end{remark} Knowing the rank of the motives of \Cref{motive_decomposition} will be useful in view of the next theorem due to Ancona \cite[Theorem 8.1]{anc21}. \begin{theorem} Let $M$ be a relative Chow motive over $\mathcal O_K$ with a quadratic form $q$.
-Denote $V_B$ the Betti realization, $V_Z$ the vector space of algebraic classes in the special fibre of $M$ modulo numerical equivalence.
+Hence, it is sufficient to prove the standard conjecture of Hodge type for $M_{\langle I \rangle}$'s separatly, for more details see \cite[\S 5-\S 6]{anc21}. \end{remark} Knowing the rank of the motives of \Cref{motive_decomposition} will be useful in view of the next theorem due to Ancona \cite[Theorem 8.1]{anc21}. \begin{theorem} Let $M$ be a relative smooth Chow motive over the ring of integers $\mathcal O_K$ of a $p$-adic field $K$, with a quadratic form $q$.
+Denote by $V_B$ the Betti realization, $V_Z$ the vector space of algebraic classes in the geometric special fibre of $M$ modulo numerical equivalence.
 Assume that \begin{enumerate} \item $\dim_{\bQ} V_B = \dim_{\bQ}V_Z = 2$ \item $q_B:V_B \times V_B \to \bQ$ is a polarization of Hodge structures. \end{enumerate} Then, $q_Z$ is positive definite. \end{theorem}